Frequently Asked Questions: Standards Based Instruction

 How is grading communicated to college admissions?
 How will this affect a student's ability to get into a college when they are competing with students in the district or state?

 We send a school profile to every college that a student applies to, which includes information specific to Herndon.
 How grades are calculated at the school level is not an area of interest for college admissions.
 Attending a school with standards-based instruction and grading will in no way impact college admission processes.
 In general, admissions departments are looking for program of studies (courses the student has taken), GPA, and grades in specific courses.
-The final mark for courses is the grade of record.
+The final mark for a course is the grade of record.

 How will transcripts look?
 How will this affect GPA calculation?